Vehicles of Faith: G1-Monads

 G16: Learn

-Here, faith is applied to the acquisition of knowledge and skills.
+Here, faith is applied to remedying gaps in ability.

 Function in instilling hope: To acquire relevant knowledge and understanding.

-Learning often makes demands that feel overwhelming.
-If so, it can be assisted by access to mentors, public resources, and dedicated tools.
+Learning makes demands and, if these feel overwhelming, access to mentors, public resources, and dedicated tools can help.

 Willingness weakens if a person is suspicious of the motives of teachers and public resources.

-Destructiveness: Learning in the presence of arrogance prevents acknowledgement of any deficiency and denies that others could have superior expertise.
+Destructiveness: Arrogance prevents learning because it prevents acknowledgement of any deficiency and denies that others could have superior expertise.

 G17: Trust